AustinBratcher/shipengine-js/README.md

 ## Usage

+Before using the module, be sure you have created a ShipEngine API key.
+You can manage your API keys here: https://app.shipengine.com/#/portal/apimanagement.

-Create a ShipEngine object to make API calls.
+To use the module, simply areate a ShipEngine object to make API calls.
+Available functions match what is listed in the ShipEngine API docs.

 ```js
 var ShipEngine = require('shipengine');
 var engine = new ShipEngine.ShipEngine('your_api_key_here');